markqvist/Reticulum/docs/source/understanding.rst

 Building upon the simple messenger example, we could use an identity to represent the user of the application.
 Destinations created will then be linked to this identity to allow communication to reach the user.
-In such a case it is of great importance to store the user’s identity securely and privately.
+In all cases it is of great importance to store the private keys associated with any Reticulum Identity securely and privately.

 .. _understanding-gettingfurther: